cipherstash/encrypt-query-language/PROXY.md

 1. [Create a dataset.](https://cipherstash.com/docs/how-to/creating-datasets)
 1. [Create a client key for cryptographic operations.](https://cipherstash.com/docs/how-to/creating-clients)
+1. Upload an empty dataset:

 ```bash
 stash datasets config upload --file dataset.yml --client-id client_id --client-key client_key
 ```

-> Note: We plan to remove the need for this step in the future.

-This will upload an empty dataset to your default workspace.
+> Note: CipherStash Proxy will be unable to initialize unless an empty dataset is uploaded.
+You will see the error `ZeroKMSError("Failed to send request: NotFound: Server returned a not found response: Status: 404 Not Found`

 ## Configuring CipherStash Proxy